 4. Face Saver

-As the name implies, this kind of headgear is the most tightly protected than the first ones.
+As the name implies, this kind of headgear is the most tightly protected than the first one.

-Usually, to prevent injury, boxers use this kind of headgear when preparing for the fight before the match, which shows its excellent protective performance.
+Usually, to prevent injury, boxers use this kind of headgear when preparing for the night before the match, which shows its excellent protective performance.